Carlton Fisk's 1975 World Series home run: Background

+The likelihood of the Boston Red Sox winning became more unlikely after Fisk, returning from the serious knee injury of 1974, was hit in the right arm and broke it, resulting in Fisk being sidelined.

+Fred Lynn attended the University of Southern California, where he played both baseball and football before focusing on baseball during his collegiate career.
+He was selected by the Boston Red Sox in the second round of the 1973 MLB draft.
+In 1975, Lynn earned both the American League Rookie of the Year and Most Valuable Player awards while contributing to the Red Sox’s World Series appearance.
+During his early major league career, Lynn and Jim Rice were often mentioned together as key young contributors in Boston’s lineup.

-Rick Wise, back after a year of shoulder trouble and then a broken finger, looked ready to boost a pitching staff, which already had Luis Tiant, Bill Lee, Reggie Cleveland, and the stringbean flame-thrower Roger Moret.
-The bullpen also looked strong, with Dick Drago as the closer and hard-thrower Dick Pole and veteran Diego Seguí.
+Rick Wise, back after a year of shoulder trouble and a broken finger, looked ready to boost a pitching staff, which already had Luis Tiant, Bill Lee, Reggie Cleveland, and Roger Moret.
+The bullpen also looked strong, with Dick Drago as the closer and Dick Pole and veteran Diego Seguí.

-Additionally, the word on Tony Conigliaro was encouraging, and that boosted spirits back home.
-Carl Yastrzemski was at first base, and after three short trials in previous years Cecil Cooper was going to make this team and probably be the designated hitter.
+Additionally, the word on Tony Conigliaro was encouraging.
+Carl Yastrzemski was at first base, and after three short trials in previous years Cecil Cooper was going to make this team and potentially be the designated hitter.

 With 1975, the Big Red Machine lineup solidified with the starting team of Johnny Bench (c), Tony Pérez (1b), Joe Morgan (2b), Dave Concepción (ss), Pete Rose (3b), Ken Griffey (rf), César Gerónimo (cf), and George Foster (lf).
 The starting pitchers included Don Gullett, Fred Norman, Gary Nolan, Jack Billingham, Pat Darcy, and Clay Kirby.
-However, it was the bullpen that was the key to the Reds' pitching (and Anderson's reputation as "Captain Hook") with Rawly Eastwick and Will McEnaney as the key closers with a combined 37 saves.
+Rawly Eastwick and Will McEnaney were the key closers with a combined 37 saves.
 Pedro Borbón and Clay Carroll filled in as stretchers between the starters and the finishers.
-However, this was not the lineup on Opening Day.
+However, this was not the lineup on opening day.

-At that time, Rose still played in left field and Foster was not a starter, while John Vukovich, an off-season acquisition from the Milwaukee Brewers was the starting third baseman, replacing Dan Driessen, who was a decent hitter, but whose defensive skills were considered a weakness.
-While Vuckovich was a superb defensive third baseman, he was a weak hitter, as was the declining Denis Menke.
-In May, with the team off to a slow start and trailing the Dodgers, Sparky Anderson made a bold move by moving Rose to third base (a position where he had very little experience) and inserting Foster in left field to bat cleanup.
-This was the jolt that the Reds needed to propel them into first place, with Rose proving to be reliable on defense, while adding Foster to the outfield gave the offense some added punch.
-During the season, the Reds compiled a notable streak by winning 41 out of 50 games in one stretch.
+At that time, Rose still played in left field and Foster was not a starter, while John Vukovich, an off-season acquisition from the Milwaukee Brewers was the starting third baseman, replacing Dan Driessen.
+While Vuckovich was considered a strong defensive third baseman, he was also seen as a weak hitter, as was Denis Menke.
+In May, with the team off to a slow start and trailing the Dodgers, Sparky Anderson moved Rose to third base (a position where he had very little experience) and inserted Foster in left field to bat cleanup.
+Rose proved to be reliable on defense, while adding Foster to the outfield helped the offense.
+During the season, the Cincinnati Reds won 41 out of 50 games in one stretch.